AlexsLemonade/OpenScPCA-analysis/templates/analysis-module/README.md

 ## How to run the module

 Please provide instructions on how to run the analysis module.
+What commands are needed to execute all steps in the analysis?

-## Required resources
+## Computational resources

 Please indicate the computational resources that are required to run the module.
-If there are specific memory and CPU requirements, please state that.
+If there are specific memory, CPU, and/or GPU requirements, please state that.